owntone/owntone-server/README.md

  - failing that, individual files are examined and the first file found with an embedded artwork is used.
 Here again, ordering is not guaranteed.

-Artwork for individual songs is not supported, artwork for individual songs is found by resolving to the group artwork.

 {artwork,cover,Folder} are the default, you can add other base names in the configuration file.
+Here you can also enable/disable support for individual file artwork (instead of using the same artwork for all tracks in an entire album).

 You can use symlinks for the artwork files; the artwork is not scanned/indexed.